Dictatorship: Legitimacy and stability

 Several factors determine the stability of a dictatorship, and they must maintain some degree of popular support to prevent resistance groups from growing.
 This may be ensured through incentives, such as distribution of financial resources or promises of security, or it may be through political repression, in which failing to support the regime is punished.
 Stability can be weakened when opposition groups grow and unify or when elites are not loyal to the regime.
 One-party dictatorships are generally more stable and last longer than military or personalist dictatorships.

+Dictatorships that take power during revolutions tend to be exceptionally durable and long-lasting.
+According to a study, autocracies that emerged out of revolutions lasted, on average, as long as three times as nonrevolutionary regimes and collapsed at a one-fifth at the rate of nonrevolutionary systems.
+They tend to face contestation such as coups and large-scale protests at a smaller rate, and have more tools to thwart them when such threats emerge.
+Revolutionary dictatorships have cohesive elite structures that minimize the chances of defections and tend to stay loyal during times of turmoil.
+They have strong coercive institutions, including loyal militaries that protect the ruling regime's status.
+Dictatorships that emerged out of social revolutions also tend to lack independent centers of power that allow for opposition.